Skip to main content

 Landlords must keep their properties in a livable condition.

-• Repairs: Fix issues that affect health and safety, like plumbing, heating, and electrical problems, promptly.
+• Property Maintenance and Repairs: It is crucial for property managers to be conscious of property maintenance.
+Fix issues that affect health and safety, like plumbing, heating, and electrical problems, promptly.

 • Pest Control: You must make sure the property is free from pests.